sucho-archiving/sucho-archiving.github.io/pages/orientation.md

 -   #linkcollection is for people working on finding new links to add to our workflow by submitting them via the [URL form](https://docs.google.com/forms/d/e/1FAIpQLSffa64-l6qXqEumAcf38OEOrTFeYZEmF531PNv9ZgzNFbcgxQ/viewform) or in bulk, directly to our working spreadsheet.

--   #manualwebrecorder is for people using the [Fast ArchiveWeb interface](https://fast.archiveweb.page/#https://example.com/) or [WebRecorder browser plugin](https://www.sucho.org/webrecorder-plugin-instructions) to manually create web archives by navigating sites (especially complex sites w/ lots of javascript or human interaction).
+-   #manualwebrecorder is for people using the [Fast ArchiveWeb interface](https://fast.archiveweb.page/#https://example.com/) or [ArchiveWeb.page browser plugin](https://www.sucho.org/webrecorder-plugin-instructions) to manually create web archives by navigating sites (especially complex sites w/ lots of javascript or human interaction).
 If you can browse a website, you can handle these tasks!

 -   #waybackmachine is for people checking that websites are well captured by the Internet Archive's Wayback Machine and submitting links (including large sets of links) to the Wayback Machine for archiving.
 You can do this manually or try to automate it with code from the #scraping channel.